 Wondering how to spot signs of stress in dogs?
-We’ve compiled a list of 5 common signs of canine stress below.
-Read on to learn how to determine if your pup is anxious and how you can calm him down.
+According to VCA Hospitals, the signs of anxiety can be subtle so it’s important to be aware of them in order to spot it.
+We’ve compiled a list of 5 common signs of canine stress.
+Learn how to determine if your pet is anxious and how you can calm them down.

 Pay attention to any changes in your dog’s appetite or stool.
 Diarrhea, constipation, and a loss of appetite are common signs of stress.
 If any of these symptoms persist for a few days or you spot blood in your dog’s stool, contact a vet right away.

-You’re likely very familiar with your pup’s sleeping habits.
-You know his favorite nap spot and when he likes to get his ZZZ’s in.
+You’re likely very familiar with your dog’s sleeping habits.
+You know their favorite nap spot and when they like to sleep.
 If you notice that your dog is sleeping more than usual or seems lethargic, this can be a sign of stress.

 Listen for any sounds of stress.
 Growling, whimpering, whining, barking, or excessive panting can all point to anxiety.

 5. Out-of-the-Ordinary Body Language

 You know your dog best.
 If you notice that your dog has pinned-back ears and a tail between the legs or has been shedding, drooling, scratching, and yawning more than usual, they may be overwhelmed.

 Why Is Your Dog Stressed?

 This can be caused by a variety of factors, from a disrupted routine like moving or getting a new addition to the family to noisy environments.
 According to the Merck Veterinary Manual, the most common causes of anxiety in dogs are fear, separation, and aging.